Your Shipping Invoice Explained

 A: Less-than-truckload (LTL) freight rates are determined by several factors, one of which is its classification code (see National Motor Freight Classification).
 Every LTL freight shipment has a classification code based on its weight, dimensions, ease of handling and stowability.
 If as shipment's classification is incorrect (e.g., the freight weighs more than reported), then the shipment will have to be reclassified.
 You'll be charged both for the reclassification process and for the higher shipping rate.
 To avoid these extra costs, make sure to accurately weigh and measure your LTL freight shipment and report the correct information on your bill of lading.

 Invoices Help Protect the value of your freight and parcel shipments

 A: A high cost surcharge is a fee charged for freight shipments in some densely populated areas — generally in large cities that are more difficult for the carrier to navigate.
 The surcharge is driven by ZIP code and varies by carrier.

 A: For small package shipments, the declared value of a shipment is the monetary portion the carrier is liable for in case of its loss, delay or damage.
 It is not equal to the full retail value of the goods being shipped.
 If the goods are valued at more than $100, you can increase the declared value of your shipment by indicating a higher amount in the shipping document and paying an additional charge or consider adding shipping insurance.

-Get everything (and everyone) you need in one place
+Get your shipping invoices in one place